 Figure X.1-1: RPM Actor Diagram

 Figure X.1-2 shows the end to end implementation options of this profile.
 In some sense the figure indicates a ‘workflow’ though all the stages (once initiated) are automated.
-It is envisioned that the primary end to end implementation consists of the four-module version where the Device Observation Source actor is one component, the Sensor Data Consumer and Clinical Data Source actor group is a second component, the Clinical Data Consumer and Content Creator actor group is a third component and the Content Consumer is the fourth component.
+It is envisioned that the primary end to end implementation consists of the four-module version where the Device Observation Source actor is one component, the Sensor Data Consumer and Device Observation Reporter actor group is a second component, the Device Observation Consumer and Content Creator actor group is a third component and the Content Consumer is the fourth component.
 The separate ‘sensor’ box in the figure indicates the presence of some hardware that is capable of taking medical measurements.
 Alternative deployments of this profile that combine the above components such that the total number of transactions is reduced are also shown using boxes with thinner lines.
 For the most part, costs and maintenance issues make the alternative deployments less attractive.
 However with the increased ubiquity of mobile devices, combining the sensors with Device Observation Reporter actors onto these mobile platforms is a likely development.

 Figure X.1-2: RPM End-to-End ‘Flow’ Diagram